-As at 30 April 2023, the Company had the following commitments and contingent liabilities:
+As at 30 April 2025, the Company had the following commitments and contingent liabilities:

 < 1 year 2-5 years Total

 \$ \$ \$

-Management fees 120,000 130,000 250,000
+Management fees 250,000 625,000 875,000

-Lease payments 42,000 126,000 168,000
+Lease payments 38,679 39,924 78,603

-Total commitments 162,000 256,000 418,000
+Total commitments 288,679 664,924 953,603

-- a) Effective 1 April 2016, the Company is committed to paying a monthly management to a related party for a term of \$10,000 per month, terminating on 30 May 2023.
-(Note 17).
-The arrangement was automatically renewed subsequent to year-end for a two-year period, terminating on 31 May 2025.
-In the event that the amended agreement is terminated or fails to renew due to failure of agreement after the issuance of a non-renewal notice, the related party shall receive a termination fee specified by the terms of the amended agreement. - b) Effective 1 May 2022, the Company is committed to paying monthly rent of \$3,300 per month during the first year and \$3,500 per month for the remainder of the lease term to a related party for a term of 60 months. - c) The Company has indemnified the subscribers of flow-through shares of the Company issued in the current and prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures. - d) The Company's exploration and evaluation activities are subject to various Canadian federal and provincial laws and regulations governing the protection of the government.
+- a) Effective 1 April 2016, as amended on 1 June 2018, and again on 1 November 2023, the Company is committed to paying a monthly management to a related party for a term of \$20,833 per month terminating on 31 October 2028 (Note 17).
+In the event that the amended agreement is terminated or fails to renew due to failure of agreement after the issuance of a non-renewal notice, the related party shall receive a termination fee specified by the terms of the amended agreement. - b) Effective 1 May 2022, the Company is committed to paying monthly rent of \$3,300 per month during the first year and \$3,500 per month for the remainder of the lease term to a related party for a term of 60 months (Note 10 and 17). - c) The Company has indemnified the subscribers of flow-through shares of the Company issued in the current and prior years against any tax related amounts that may become payable as a result of the Company not making eligible expenditures. - d) The Company's exploration and evaluation activities are subject to various Canadian federal and provincial laws and regulations governing the protection of the government.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company conducts its operations so as to protect public health and the environment and believes its operations are materially in compliance with all applicable laws and regulations.
-The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - e) As at 30 April 2023, the Company owns various exploration and evaluation properties (Note 8).
+The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations. - e) As at 30 April 2025, the Company owns various exploration and evaluation properties (Note 8).
 Management does not consider that any amounts related to decommissioning liabilities are payable although there is no assurance that a formal claim will not be made against the Company for some or all of these obligations in the future.